Cohabitation Without Marriage Pitfalls (Illegitimate Children)

 - Guardianship and Custody In general, the law of guardianship and custody which regulates the Court’s ability to make orders regarding the upbringing of the child does not distinguish whether or not children and their relationships with their parents are legitimate or not.

-- Child Development Account (CDA) BenefitsChildren of unwed parents born from 1 September 2016, are eligible for CDA benefits which supports unmarried parents’ efforts to care for their child.
+- Child Development Account (CDA) BenefitsChildren of unwed parents born from 1 September 2016, are eligible for CDA benefits which support unmarried parents’ efforts to care for their child.

 What Can be Done to Legitimise the Relationship with Your Child